stcorp/muninn/EXTENSIONS.rst

 (that contain product type plug-ins) and remote backend extensions (that contain remote backend plug-ins).

-A namespace is a set of related attributes, i.e. a set of (key, value) pairs.
+A namespace is a set of related properties, i.e. a set of (key, value) pairs.
 The namespace definition specifies the keys (field names) available within the namespace, their type, and whether or not they are optional.